n3rsti/n3rsti/README.md

 - MySQL
 - Linux (Ubuntu dekstop and basics of Ubuntu server)
 - Basics of Selenium (testing django views)
+- Git + Github + basics of gitflow

 I also have a basic knowledge about Apache2, Daphne, Redis - I can setup basic environment for web application, but I can't fully understand them **yet**.